Credshields/solidity-scanner-docs/documentation/block.md

-# Scanning a Deployed Contract using Solidity Scan
+# Scanning a Deployed Contract using SolidityScan

 We also provide the functionality to scan a particular deployed contract whose code is published on the supported explorers.
 The currently supported chains and their respective explorers are as follows: